The-AI-Alliance/microsite-template/README-template.md

 > git br -D latest
 > ```
 >
 > Also delete the upstream branch in the GitHub page for your repo.
-Then ignore the following steps.
+Then skip to the next step.

 As discussed in [`GITHUB_PAGES.md`](https://github.com/The-AI-Alliance/the-ai-alliance.github.io/blob/main/GITHUB_PAGES.md), by default we publish the "microsite" from the `latest` branch, using `main` as the pre-publishing integration branch.
 Assuming you made all the edits above on the `main` branch, merge them to `latest`.